MoonTerminal/Moon/README.md

 3. CD Into local repository

 4. Make sure your on the default branch by executing the command `git branch -a`

+# License
+The project is using the GPLv3 License for know as it remains free and open source although there for paid versions it is not open-src.

 # Stats